rupeshboyalla/Python/Arrays.md

  **Arrays Inbuilt operations**

-append() - Add an element to the end of the list extend() - Add all elements of a list to the another list insert() - Insert an item at the defined index remove() - Removes an item from the list pop() - Removes and returns an element at the given index clear() - Removes all items from the list index() - Returns the index of the first matched item count() - Returns the count of number of items passed as an argument sort() - Sort items in a list in ascending order reverse() - Reverse the order of items in the list copy() - Returns a shallow copy of the list
+append() - Add an objects to the end of the list extend() - Add all objects of a list to the another list insert() - Insert an object at the defined index remove() - Removes an object from the list pop() - Removes and returns an object at the given index clear() - Removes all objects from the list index() - Returns the index of the first matched objects count() - Returns the count of number of objects passed as an argument sort() - Sort objects in a list in ascending order reverse() - Reverse the order of objects in the list copy() - Returns a shallow copy of the list

     my_list = ["cat", "cow", "orange", "hello"]